Hans Peter Bimler: Life

-As a surgeon during WWII, he treated a patient who lost part of his mandible, and Hans ended up using an appliance which allowed rest of the mandible to inserted into the appliance.
-Therefore, this eventually lead to the development of the Bimler Appliance.
+As a surgeon during WWII, he treated a patient who lost part of his mandible, and Hans ended up using an appliance which allowed the rest of the mandible to be inserted into the appliance.
+This eventually lead to the development of the Bimler Appliance.

 In 1953, he married his wife Erika.
 They had a daughter named Barbara Bimler who is also an Orthodontist.
 He died on 28 June 2003.

 Bimler Appliance

 Hans worked with the Activator appliance in his father's office.
 He did not like the rigidity and the bulkiness of this appliance.
 Therefore, slowly Hans started testing out a new type of appliance where he slowly replaced acrylic with wire made of stainless steel.
 His appliance came to known as the "Elastic Oral Adaptor" or the "Bimler Appliance".